-3. On October 20, 2020, DEC, DEP, and Virginia Electric and Power Company, d/b/a Dominion Energy North Carolina ("DENC") filed a Notification of Intended Compliance with N.C.
+On October 20, 2020, DEC, DEP, and Virginia Electric and Power Company, d/b/a Dominion Energy North Carolina ("DENC") filed a Notification of Intended Compliance with N.C.
 Gen. Stat. § 62-156(b), Request for Continuance of Compliance with Certain 2020 Filing Requirements and Request to Prospectively Modify Timing of Biennial Proceedings ("Continuance Motion").
-In their Continuance Motion, the Companies and DENC noted FERC's issuance of Order No. 872 on July 16, 2020 as potentially identifying new avoided cost rate setting methodologies and addressing a number of issues that have the potential to impact the Companies', DENC's and the Commission's implementation of PURPA in North Carolina, once the amended regulations become effective December 31, 2020.
-The Companies proposed undertaking a critical and comprehensive analysis of the FERC's recently-amended PURPA regulations to be able to more fully comment on them in an avoided cost filing.1 Accordingly, the Companies and DENC requested, among other things, a continuance for addressing the Sub 158 Additional Issues until November 1, 2021.
-Through its Reporting Order, the Commission allowed the request and directed the Companies to file this proposal and report, outlining the timelines for addressing the Sub 158 Additional Issues in the November 2021 avoided cost filing.
+In their Continuance Motion, the Companies and DENC noted FERC's issuance of Order No. 872 on July 16, 2020 as potentially identifying new avoided cost rate setting methodologies and addressing a number of issues that have the potential to impact the Companies', DENC's and the Commission's implementation of

+PURPA in North Carolina, once the amended regulations become effective December 31, 2020.
+The Companies proposed undertaking a critical and comprehensive analysis of the FERC's recently-amended PURPA regulations to be able to more fully comment on them in an avoided cost filing.
+Accordingly, the Companies and DENC requested, among other things, a continuance for addressing the Sub 158 Additional Issues until November 1, 2021.
+Through its Reporting Order, the Commission allowed the request and directed the Companies to file their plans to address the Sub 158 Additional Issues in the November 2021 avoided cost filing through an initial filing on December 7, 2020, and to thereafter provide updates on their progress on the Sub 158 Additional Issues at least every 45 days until the issues are fully addressed.